swat-ds/dsri/index.md

 Breakfast, lunch, snacks, and a beer and wine reception with hors d'oeuvres will be provided.

-This year's workshops will include "Web Publishing with GitHub Pages" and "Desigining Digital Scholarship Assignments" (workshop descriptions coming soon.)
+This year's workshops will include "Web Publishing with GitHub Pages" and "Desigining Digital Scholarship Assignments" (see below for descriptions).

 Because an essential aspect of the DSRI is building community among Tri-Co faculty members interested in digital scholarship, we ask that participants commit to attending the full day of workshops and events.